Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Study_Fz3r0/Master-Sheet-of-Death-CWAP.md

 ### 📡📏🤏 `HR-DSSS` / `802.11b` Short Preamble VS Long Preamble PPDU's:

+- Long Preamble is mostly used by legacy systems (802.11-Prime & 802.11b) and has a sync of 128 bits where as Short Preamble has sync of 56 bits.
+SFD in both cases remains same at 16 bits.

 |                                 | **Long Preamble PPDU**  | **Short Preamble PPDU** |
 |---------------------------------|-------------------------|-------------------------|
 | **Preamble lenght**             | 144 bits                | 72 bits                 |